-

 tech talk

-So first thing I need to tell you, is that 2 years ago i had no idea how to record or use a daw (digital audio workstation) to record my songs. it was a steep learning curve that i learnt by trial and error, and also looking at you tube videos to get the results i wanted. there is a plethera of information out there that will help. so don't just stick to the manuals. the daw i use is abelton 12 standard. i selected this as i purchased a native instruments komplete kontrol s61n keyboard which came with various plugins for the daw. you can also purchase a whole load of other plugins that will give you every type of instrument or sound that you want. abelton also include a load of their own instruments, sounds and recording tools. so if you are on a tight budget, you can probably find something you like within their own library already supplied with the daw. of course there are other daws to choose from like steinbergs cubase, image line fl studios, avid pro tool (for recording professionals), and exclusively for Apple, apple garage band (beginners DAW) and apple logic pro (for recording professionals) there are more out there so do your research before you choose.
+So first thing I need to tell you is, two years ago i had no idea how to record or use a daw (digital audio workstation) to record my songs.
+It was a steep learning curve that i learnt by trial and error, and also looking at manuals and YouTube videos to get the results i wanted. there is a plethora of information out there that will help so don't just stick to the manuals. the daw i use is abelton 12 standard.
+I selected this as i purchased a native instruments komplete kontrol s61n keyboard which came with various plugins for the daw. you can also purchase a whole load of other plugins that will give you every type of instrument or sound that you want. abelton also include a load of their own instruments, sounds and recording tools. so if you are on a tight budget, you can probably find something you like within their own library already supplied with the daw. of course there are other daws to choose from like steinberg's cubase, image line fl studios, avid pro tools (for recording professionals), and exclusively for Apple, apple garage band (beginners' DAW) and apple logic pro (for recording professionals) there are more out there so do your research before you choose.

-another piece of software you will need is used to get your sound recording levels right. i use a software called youlean and is a free download. this type of software is absolutely crucial to getting your recording levels to the spec expected by cd manufacturers and streaming web sites. the levels required differ for a lot of them.
+another piece of software you will need is used to get your sound recording levels right. i use a software called youlean which is a free download. this type of software is absolutely crucial to getting your recording levels to the spec expected by cd manufacturers and streaming web sites. however, most of the distributors or some of the streaming platforms will sort that out for you. so all you need to do is upload a 44.1khz, 16 bit wav file and theyll do the rest. but check it out before you do it.
+FYI I have gone with cdbaby.
+Again, there are others out there. however, the levels required differ for a lot of them.
 Again there are others available like iZotope Insight 2, Nugen Audio VisLM 2, and signum audio bute. or for a budget friendly option, TBProAudio mvMeter2, Waves WLM Plus or Melda MLoudnessAnalyze.
 These all measure Loudness, dynamics, peak levels and so on. but stick with it and do your research, and you will prevail.

-i am foremost a guitarist. i have limited keyboard skills but i managed to build my music in small chunks. apart from the guitar and vocals being analog files, the rest of the instruments can be produced using a piano keyboard and the notes are reproduced as midi. yes, even the drums. i will show you what a midi file looks like later. you can then audition the sounds that you want by using various sounds from your plugins. this can take time to get the exact sound that you have in mind for your music. the beauty of this is, once you have created your midi file with all the midi music notes in, you just have to select a different sound option from any plugin, and the daw will play back that sound to your music. cool or what!
+i am foremost a guitarist. i have limited keyboard skills but i managed to build my music in small chunks. apart from the guitar and vocals being analog files, the rest of the instruments can be produced using a piano keyboard. the notes are then reproduced as a midi map. yes, even the drums.
+I will show you what a midi file looks like later. you can then audition the sounds that you want by using various sounds from your plugins. this can take time to get the exact sound that you have in mind for your music. the beauty of this is, once you have created your midi map with all the midi music notes in, you just have to select a different sound option from any plugin, and the daw will play back that sound to your music. cool or what?

-i composed all of my music on my guitar, including the melody. i also play folk and classical so this came easy to me to do. i'm telling you this as i wanted to start off with one of the tracks on the album called hollow woman. as I said, i am not predominantly a keyboard player and although i could play most of the parts, there was one part i couldn't play on the keyboard but could play on my guitar. this technique was a godsend when i by chance found it in the options.
+i composed all of my music on my guitar, including the melody. i also play folk and classical which are both finger picking styles, which I use alot on the songs. i'm telling you this as i wanted to focus on one of the tracks on the album called hollow woman. as I said, i am not predominantly a keyboard player and although i could play most of the parts, there was one part i couldn't play on the keyboard but could play on my guitar. the technique i used was a godsend when i by chance found it.

-so how did i do it? first, i played and recorded the part in question on my guitar. once i was happy with the recording and at this point, the sound level was not of importance, but had to be fairly acceptable) I then converted the analog file to a midi file. now because the daw is extremely sensitive to picking up sound, there will always be what I call music shrapnel in the midi file. i think that this shrapnell is harmonics picked up from the guitar. so i then had to clear out (delete) all the unwanted notes and at the same time move some of the notes that were not strictly to timing which you can do in a midi file quite easily. so if you have listened to hollow woman in full, the bit i'm talking about is at the end of the first half of the song, and the end of the song itself.
+so how did i do it? first, i played and recorded the part in question on my guitar. once i was happy with the recording and at this point, the sound level was not of importance, but had to be fairly acceptable) I then converted the analog file to a midi map. now because the daw is extremely sensitive to picking up sound, there will always be what I call music shrapnel in the midi map. i think that this shrapnel is harmonics picked up from the guitar. so i then had to clear out (delete) all the unwanted midi notes and at the same time move some of the notes that were not strictly to timing which you can do in a midi map quite easily. so if you have listened to hollow woman in full, the bit i'm talking about is at the end of the first half of the song, and the end of the song itself. if you have not listened to it, then click on the green play button at the bottom right of your screen to play a collage of selected songs on the album. hollow woman is the 4th sample played and is the part i am talking about.

-for other piano or synth parts, again i played the easy bits, and for the more difficult bits i programmed the midi notes in manually rather than using the above method. not all guitar parts can be converted to midi simply because you cannot always play piano parts on a guitar…..unless you have a hand span of 20 inches. if i didn't like the particualr sound i had originally chosen, i simply auditioned others from my available plugins. all the notes were there, i just needed to find the right sound. its the same for drums and any other instrument you've used from a plugin. this can take hours…..but its fun as all of the recording process is.
+for other piano or synth parts, again i played the easy bits, and for the more difficult bits i programmed the notes into the midi map manually rather than using the keyboard. not all guitar parts can be converted to midi simply because you cannot always play piano parts on a guitar…..unless you have a hand span of 20 centermeters that is. if i didn't like the particualr sound i had originally chosen, i simply auditioned others from my available plugins. all the notes were there, i just needed to find the right sound. its the same for drums and any other instrument you've used from a plugin. this can take hours to get the sound you want…..but it's fun as all of the recording process is.

-so, what is the best approach to create your drum track. well it definitely is not to try and play all the parts, cymbols kick drum, snare hi-hat etc in one go. its best to build them seperately. and when i say seperately, i mean a seperate track for each drum part. reason? because you can easily adjust the sound levels later in your recording. when you have all the parts on one track, it becomes not a task, but a career in getting them right.
+so, what is the best approach to create your drum track. well it definitely is not to try and play all the parts, cymbals kick drum, snare hi-hat etc in one go. its best to build them separately. and when i say separately, i mean a separate track for each drum part. reason? because you can easily adjust the sound levels later in your recording. when you have all the parts on one track, it becomes not a task, but a career in getting them right.

-the way i did this was to first record a track with the kick drum and cymbol. just record the basic rythm of the song. no fancy stuff at this point. the cymbol i would later cut and paste into another track. then i would add another track and add the snare drum. once you have those basic elements in place, you can start to add more fills to your tracks, either manually or by using the keyboard. and do yourself a huge favour. use the daws click track. i learnt that the hard way. on my first recording i ever did, i didn't use a click track and rather than turn it on and start again, i opted to rearrange the midi notes manually. it took me over a week to get it right. every days a school day right! it was a fundemental error and i certainly didn't make that mistake again
+the way i did this was to first record a track with the kick drum and cymbal. just record the basic rhythm of the song. no fancy stuff at this point. the cymbal i would later cut and paste into another track. then i would add another track and add the snare drum. once you have those basic elements in place, you can start to add the fills to your tracks, either manually or by using the keyboard. and do yourself a huge favour. use the daws click track. i learnt that the hard way. on my first recording i ever did, i didn't use a click track and rather than turn the click track on and start again, i opted to rearrange the midi notes manually. it took me over a week to get it right. every day's a school day right! it was a fundamental error and i certainly didn't make that mistake again

-so what does a recording look like. see below.
+so what does a midi map recording look like. see below.

 the daw i use

-At the top is the actual music file. the one we're interested in is the green track. the piano role for this track is shown at the bottom. the vertical columns represent the notes to play. the horizontal rows are when to play the notes. its based on how the old paper piano roles used to work with punched holes in the paper role to represent each note. interestingly enough, it was the old piano roles that prompted the creation of royalties all those years ago.
+At the top of the screen shot to your left is a scaled down version of the midi map. this is the actual music file. the one we're interested in is the green track. the piano role for this track is shown at the bottom. you can see the notes in each of the green boxes. the number represents the octave. the vertical columns represent the notes to play where as the horizontal rows representthe timing. i.e. When to play the notes. it's based on how the old paper piano roll used to work with punched holes in the paper roll to represent each note. interestingly enough, it was the old piano rolls that prompted the creation of royalties all those years ago.

 and if you look at the bottom, you will see a whole load of lollipops. these are in fact sound levels for each of the notes which can be adjusted individually.